Is It Covered?

 - A body-mass index of 35-39.9 kg/m2 with one clinically significant comorbidity, including but not limited to, cardiovascular disease, type 2 diabetes mellitus, obstructive sleep apnea, Pickwickian syndrome, hypertension, coronary artery disease, obesity-related cardiomyopathy, or pulmonary hypertension.

-TRICARE does not cover the following services:
+TRICARE doesn't cover the following services:

 - Office visits solely for the treatment of obesity